 7. Hosea 4:6 “My people are destroyed for lack of knowledge: because thou hast rejected knowledge, I will also reject thee, that thou shalt be no priest to me: seeing thou hast forgotten the law of thy God, I will also forget thy children.”
 Be sure to study the Word of God and use it often in declarations and decrees.
 Use the Word, though, in context and not amiss.
 Read the whole chapter of a scripture in order to understand what God is saying.
 Never take anyone’s word that a scripture means a certain thing – check it out for yourself.
 If you use the scripture in a wrong way, it will not be answered.
 Always use God’s Word wisely and carefully.
 Keys to praying correctly and successfully are in the Word of God.

 8. Ps 37:4 “Take delight in the Lord, and he will give you the desires of your heart.”
 This scripture means that He not only gives us what we need but also what we desire (as long as it is good for you or for the person/people you are interceding for).
 Never say that God only gives us our needs, as that is unscriptural.
-If you do not believe He gives us our desires, it will not have the faith necessary to have it come to pass.
+If you do not believe He gives us our desires, you will not have the faith necessary to have it come to pass.
 Delight in the Lord first, above all else.
 If He is not Lord over everything in your life, and you do not delight and honor Him, your prayers will be hindered.